HESOFTS/sexten_2017/fermi/analysis_crab.md

 Of course you have to do the same for S147.

 To simplify more the model, we fixed the parameters of all the sources except the Crab, the galactic diffuse and isotropic emission.
-Since we requested that the sources beyond 0.1 degrees to be fixed, this was done automatically with the script.
+Since we requested the sources beyond 0.1 degrees to be fixed, this was done automatically with the script.
 Then we rename the output model.

       [fermi-cta@localhost Crab_Flare_2014]$ mv mymodel.xml Crab_nebula.xml